markdom/specification/1.0/markdom.md

 This event represents the begin of a sequence ob [*Markdom blocks*].

-Calling this method must be must be followed by a call to `onBlockBegin` or `onBlocksEnd`.
+Calling this method must be followed by a call to `onBlockBegin` or `onBlocksEnd`.
 A corresponding call to `onBlocksEnd` must eventually occur.

 ###### `onBlocksEnd` {#api-handler-handler-onblocksend}